manateelazycat/blink-search/README.md

 <br>

-blink-search's goal is to become the fastest search framework in Emacs.
+blink-search is the fastest multi-source search framework for Emacs.

-blink-search use python multi-thread technology to search and filter candidates, Emacs only render result and do action.
+It uses Python's threading technology to search candidates and offloads all the computation to external Python process, hence, the Emacs session itself stays always responsive, as it has very few things to do, such as, render candidates of visible area.

 blink-search will provide smooth completion experience without compromise to slow down emacs' performance.

 <p align="center">
-  <br>blink-search with split window style
+  <br>Show search results in split window
 </p>
 <img src="./images/blink-search.png">

 <p align="center">
-  <br>blink-search with popup frame style
+  <br>Show search results in popup window
 </p>
 <img src="./images/blink-search-posframe.png">